 [5,] 5 10 15

-In this example, we used the tail() function and passed the Matrix and number of rows as arguments, and it returns the Matrix with the last two rows.
+In this example, we used the tail() function and passed the Matrix and a number of rows as arguments, and it returns the Matrix with the last two rows.

-Using tail() function on built-in dataset
+Example 4: The tail() function with a built-in dataset

 We will import the ChickWeight inbuilt R dataset and use the tail() function on that dataset.